The experts say:

 Rail’s carbon footprint is small and shrinking further as ever more railway companies switch to electricity – and as ever more electricity is renewably generated.
 Some 90 percent of Germany’s railways are already electric, and since 2018 Deutsche Bahn has heavily publicised its pledge to buy as much green power as it needs to operate its long-distance services.
 However, this does not mean that the state-owned company’s power mix is “100 percent green.”

 Merely 45 percent of Deutsche Bahn’s total power use will be sourced from renewable sources, and this share will not be raised before 2020.
-The remaining 55 percent come from nuclear, gas, and coal-fired plants, for which the company has long-term supplier contracts, drawing criticism from organisations like the research institute Green Budget Germany (Öko-Institut), which accuses Deutsche Bahn of misleading its customers into believing that all its rains run on green power all the time.
+The remaining 55 percent come from nuclear, gas, and coal-fired plants, for which the company has long-term supplier contracts, drawing criticism from organisations like the research institute Green Budget Germany (Öko-Institut), which accuses Deutsche Bahn of misleading its customers into believing that all of its trains run on green power all the time.
 By 2020 the latest, Deutsche Bahn will start using power generated by the new Datteln 4 coal-fired plant.

 However, the company has said it plans to halve its specific greenhouse gas emissions by 2030 and become entirely carbon-neutral by 2050 – meaning it intends to reduce the emissions per kilometre travelled or transported, not necessarily its total emissions.
 According to klimareporter.de, Deutsche Bahn head Richard Lutz said that valid total reduction goals are hard to define given the political goal to increase the share of railroad in passenger movement and freight transportation.